Im-Manav/go-workshop/slides/pages/setup.md

 ::right::

 <Tip>
-Java developers often gravitate towards JetBrains's Goland IDE or IntelliJ with the Go plugin, but I like Neovim myself.
+Java developers often gravitate towards JetBrains's Goland IDE or IntelliJ with the Go plugin.

-The Go team maintains the VS Code Go extension, and maintains `gopls`, the language server that provides IDE features like auto-completion and go-to-definition.
+The Go team maintains the VS Code Go extension, and maintains `gopls`, the language server that provides IDE features like auto-completion and go-to-definition, so the experience across editors is quite consistent.
 </Tip>